Empire biscuit

 An Empire biscuit (also known as Imperial biscuit, Imperial cookie, German biscuit, Belgian biscuit and iced biscuit) is a sweet biscuit originating in Scotland and popular in the North East of England.
 It is also popular in Ireland, as well as Canada (particularly iconic in Winnipeg and Hamilton).

 Empire biscuits were originally known as German biscuits but were renamed during World War I due to anti-German sentiment.
-Other regional names include Imperial biscuits or double biscuits.
+Other regional names include Belgian cookies, Imperial biscuits or double biscuits.

-Empire biscuits are loved for their buttery texture, sweet jam filling (although it does not necessarily have to be jam - it can be any other sweet spread such as a ganache), and the extra sweetness from the icing, making them a popular choice in bakeries and for afternoon tea.
+Empire biscuits are known for their buttery texture, sweet jam filling (although it does not necessarily have to be jam - it can be any other sweet spread such as a ganache), and the extra sweetness from the icing, making them a popular choice in bakeries and for afternoon tea.

 History

 The Empire biscuit was originally known as the "Linzer biscuit", and later as the "Deutsch biscuit".
-With the outbreak of the First World War it was rechristened the Empire biscuit.
+With the outbreak of the First World War it was renamed the Empire biscuit.